AkdeBoss/thoughtful-wallaby-70298/src/pages/index.md

     title: Beyond the extra mile
     subtitle: "At Shree Karthikeyan Transport, we get your cargo from point A to B with safety and with ease.\_We thrive for customer satisfaction working hard to go beyond the extra mile: we’ll work whenever our clients need us, offering worry-free, quality service at a great price.
 Contact us today, we've got you covered."
     features:
-      - title: Our Commitment to service
+      - title: Our commitment to the service
         image: images/truck_dock.webp
         image_alt: App preview on a phone and tablet
         content: >